-The INTRAC publication included chapters on leaving care in two postcommunist societies, Hungary and Romania, which explored material on the challenges of moving from centralist, enclosed, and institutionalised models of care to more family-based provision and smaller children's homes (Anghel & Dima, 2008; Herczog, 2008).
-The need to find out more about young peoples' transitions from care to adulthood in Eastern European and Central Asian postcommunist societies also resulted in a mapping exercise carried out by SOS Children's Villages International, which adopted the standardised framework used by INTRAC, identified above (Lerch & Stein, 2010).
+The INTRAC publication included chapters on leaving care in two post-communist societies, Hungary and Romania, which explored material on the challenges of moving from centralist, enclosed and institutionalised models of care to more family based provision and smaller children's homes (Anghel and Dima 2008; Herczog 2008).
+The need to find out more about young peoples' transitions from care to adulthood in Eastern European and Central Asian post-communist societies, also resulted in a mapping exercise carried out by SOS Children's Villages International, which adopted the standardised framework used by INTRAC, identified above (Lerch and Stein 2010).

 The aim of this paper is to reflect upon the comparative material detailed in these two mapping publications.
-This includes contextual data on population and the placement of children living apart from their birth families; the age of leaving care; the legal and policy framework for preparation and aftercare; official (secondary) data and research; and policy and practice recommendations.
-Two samples are identified as a basis for comparison: first, a noncommunist European sample (referred to as the European sample) that included the 9 European countries from the 16 INTRAC countries; and second, 14 postcommunist countries, which included 9 postcommunist European and 3 Central Asian countries from the SOS mapping exercise, plus Hungary and Romania from the INTRAC countries (Table 1).
+This includes: contextual data on population and the placement of children living apart from their birth families; the age of leaving care; the legal and policy framework for preparation and aftercare; official (secondary) data and research, and; policy and practice recommendations.
+Two samples are identified as a basis for comparison: first a non-communist European sample (referred to as the European sample) which included the 9 European countries from the 16 INTRAC countries, and; second, 14 post-communist countries, which included 9 post-communist European and 3 Central Asian countries from the SOS mapping exercise, plus Hungary and Romania from the INTRAC countries (see Fig 1 below).

 This is the first comparative exploration of this topic.
 However, there are limitations in the descriptive data: the INTRAC mapping exercise took place in 2007 and the SOS in 2009.
 There are also gaps in information arising from both mapping publications (which are indicated in the text).
-To address these limitations, more recent literature, where it exists, will be drawn on to confirm or add to the picture portrayed in this account, including publications arising from both INTRAC and SOS Villages International (Stein & Verweijen-Slamnescu, 2012; Stein, Ward, & Courtney, 2011).
+To address these limitations, where it exists, more recent literature will be drawn on to confirm or add to the picture portrayed in this account, including publications arising from both INTRAC and SOS

+Villages International (Stein, Ward and Courtney, 2011; Stein and Verweijen-Slamnescu, 2012).